 COMPOSING BETTER PICTURES | Darrin Henry

-The Rule of Thirds is a simple and effective composition technique for capturing better photographs.
+The Rule of Thirds in photography is a simple and effective composition technique for capturing better pictures.
 It’s one of the first things you’ll learn on any photography course and it soon becomes second nature.

 Imagine two vertical and two horizontal lines, equally spaced, in your camera’s viewfinder or on the display screen.
 The lines divide the view into 3 horizontal segments and three vertical segments.
 Now visualise hotspots at the four points where the lines intersect.
 See diagram below.

 When framing your picture identify the main point of interest then position this on one (or more) of the four hotspots.
 This usually, naturally, create a more pleasing composition, better than placing your main point of interest dead centre.

 The Rule Of Thirds: Crossing The Line

 The vertical and horizontal lines themselves are also useful guidelines.
 With landscapes place the horizon on either of the two horizontal lines rather than across the middle.
 Which line you choose depends on the picture content.
 If in doubt try both, that’s the beauty of digital photography.

 The vertical lines are helpful when composing buildings or cityscapes.
 Again, select the key feature and arrange over or near the vertical lines.
 Make sure the camera is straight/level, then shoot.